PAPIsdotio/general/cfp-tips-rules.md

 Please use tags to identify your target audience (*ML beginners, ML practitioners, ML experts*) and the level of technicality of your talk (*non-technical, somewhat technical, very technical*).

-Please tag your proposal with *demo* if you're planning a include a demo, and explain how long you plan the demo to be in the *Details* field.
+Please tag your proposal with *demo* if you'll be showing a demo, and explain how long you plan the demo to be in the *Details* field.

 Please tag your proposal with *paper* if you're also submitting a paper (read more below).
+Please tag your proposal with *code* if you'll be showing code.

 ## Industrial experience reports, technical, review and research papers